 What is Cornish Path Moss?

 This unusual plant was first discovered in 1963 and was only recognised as a separate species in 1976.
-It’s currently only found at two sites and these are the only known sites in the world.
+It’s currently only found at three sites and these are the only known sites in the world.

 Why is it in trouble?

 This plant is in slow decline, and appears to have recently been lost from a third location, at a disused metal mine in Co.
 Cork, Ireland.
 The main threat is grassing over of spoil heaps and encroachment of scrub, including invasive alien species such as the rhododendron and cotoneaster, now the mines are no longer active.

 How we will help the Cornish Path Moss

 This Back from the Brink project, led by Plantlife, will survey the habitat of this species and monitor its populations, and attempt to find as-yet undiscovered populations.
 We need to find out what makes the species tick; the habitat management that will work for the moss, and how to halt its decline.
 In particular, we need to understand more about the specific metal content of the places where it grows.
 We also need to remove the key threats to its survival.